willstMSFT/microsoft-365-docs/microsoft-365/frontline/shifts-custom-connector.md

 **I registered the WFI through GraphAPI and implemented the /update, /read, and /connect endpoints, but the webhook isn't working.**

-Maybe you haven't enabled the WFI for your team, or you registered the wrong WFI ID with a different callback URL.
+Maybe you haven't enabled the workforce integration for your team, or you registered the wrong WFI ID with a different callback URL.

 ## Related articles